core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document considers the former approach.
 That is, after forwarding a CoAP group request from the client to the group of CoAP servers, the proxy relays the individual responses back to the client as separate CoAP messages.
 The described method addresses all the related issues raised in {{Section 3.5 of I-D.ietf-core-groupcomm-bis}}.
 To this end, a dedicated signaling protocol is defined, using two new CoAP options.

 Using this protocol, the client explicitly confirms its intent to perform a proxied group request and its support for receiving multiple responses as a result, i.e., one or more from each origin server.
 Also, the client signals for how long it is willing to wait for responses.
 When relaying to the client a response to the group request, the proxy indicates the addressing information of the origin server.
-This enables the client to distinguish, multiple diffent responses by origin and to possibly contact one or more of the respective servers by sending individual unicast request(s) to the indicated address(es).
+This enables the client to distinguish multiple different responses by origin and to possibly contact one or more of the respective servers by sending individual unicast request(s) to the indicated address(es).
 In doing these follow-up unicast requests, the client may optionally bypass the proxy.

 This document also defines how the proposed protocol is used between an HTTP client and an HTTP-CoAP cross-proxy, in order to forward an HTTP group request from the client to a group of CoAP servers, and relay back the individual CoAP responses as HTTP responses.